-Contributions in kind from third parties must be presented separately from the contributions to the eligible costs in the estimated budget (as accepted costs).
+Contributions in kind from third parties (except for volunteers' work) must be presented separately from the contributions to the eligible costs in the estimated budget (as accepted costs).
 Their approximate value must be indicated in the estimated budget and must not be subject to subsequent changes.